EmmaKnijn/Standards/Standards/CCSMB-5.md

 }
 ```

 In order to be compliant the
 - protocol field MUST be "PASC"
 - client MUST be able to deal with crosstalk by allowing the user to select a station if there are multiple stations on a single channel
+- server MUST set the replyChannel to 759, the discovery channel
 - client MUST reject a packet with an invalid `protocol` field
 - server MUST include all broadcasting channels in the `metadata.alternative` field (including the channel the packet is being sent on), except if no `metadata.alternative` field is provided.
 - server MUST time the packets appropriately in a way that the client is just able to play back the buffer.